Ali-Ouahhabi/securedChatServerClient/README.md

 The architecture is based on a client server system for authentication and a client to client communication
 ## Server
 With a  private and public keys
-The server maintain a database  mapping usernames and hashed passwords The server permit to a user to sign up and authentify himself The server inform each connected client by any new connected or disconnected user and also a list of all connected client The server generate a symmetric key when a user want to communicate with another user, and communicate it to both users
+* The server maintain a database  mapping usernames and hashed passwords
+* The server permit to a user to sign up and authentify himself
+* The server inform each connected client by any new connected or disconnected user and also, a list of all connected client
+* The server generate a symmetric key when a user want to communicate with another user, and communicate it to both users
 ## Client
- With the server public key
+ With the server public key, client server authentication
-Client server Authentication
      ![Authentication and connexion anoucement](https://github.com/Ali-Ouahhabi/securedChatServerClient/blob/master/Ali%20Ouahhabi%20Problem%20set%203.svg)
 * First Step: the client enter his username and password, the application will hash the password, and generate a symmetric key K, then send to the server Pubk[K]:K{USERNAME:Hash(Password)}